 - Keep an eye on Application Programming Interfaces (APIs).
-API is a facilitator through which two applications can communicate.
-APIs come with load balancers, entities that make adjustments to how data is shared by virtual machines (VM).
-This type of allocation is crucial to assure high performance of your cloud computing system.
+An API is a facilitator through which two applications can communicate.
+APIs come with load balancers, which adjust how data is shared by Virtual Machines (VM).
+This type of allocation is crucial to assure the high performance of your cloud computing system.

 - Use encryption and sophisticated access management technology.

 How to Improve Your Cloud Security with ZenGRC Today